 Are you shocked to see this new system?

-Machine learning algorithms have created new rules where human interventions are not required.
-If your IP reputation is not upto the mark, your emails will automatically get rejected and blocked by the algorithms.
+Machine learning algorithms create new rules where human intervention is unnecessary.
+If your IP reputation does not meet the standard, the algorithms will automatically reject and block your emails.
 Ultimately, your email newsletters will reach the spam folders.